Jennifer Holliday: And I’m Telling You I’m Not Going

 With a few notable exceptions, it was all over by 1984.
 The technology started running the show.
 Everyone was looking for the right drum machine, budgets were slashed and the great session musicians moved into production and songwriting.
 Stanley Clarke/George Duke’s heroic ‘Atlanta’ was somewhat of a finale for this kind of music; it’s quite affecting in a way.

 Of course this stuff is way too laidback for some, the sound of clock-watching session musicians producing aural cotton candy, too close to muzak for comfort.
 It would be totally understandable to reach for the Throbbing Gristle after a while.
+But if it’s your bag you can really get lost in it – it’s pure comfort music, and brilliant for headphones.

 Here’s a selection of the finest 1980s Yacht Rock artefacts for your listening pleasure.
 Ahoy there mateys, and wishing you a smooth sail.

-Dedicated to James Broad.
+This article is dedicated to James Quentin Broad.

 Eric Tagg: Six Of The Best